pureconfig/pureconfig/modules/cats-effect2/README.md

 # Cats-effect2 module for PureConfig

-Adds support for loading configuration using [cats-effect 2.* series](https://github.com/typelevel/cats-effect) to control side effects.
+Adds support for loading configuration using [old cats-effect 2.* series](https://github.com/typelevel/cats-effect) to control side effects.
-This module written for backport pureconfig to old `cats-effect 2.* series`.
+This is a backport of `pureconfig-cats-effect` to the old 2.* series.

 ## Add pureconfig-cats-effect2 to your project